Recent Honors & Awards

 Bridget Ostrem, MD, PhD, has been awarded the 2024 Outstanding Paper Prize by the journal Development for her paper on the impact of maternal infection on fetal brain development.

-Dena Dubal, MD, PhD recieved the Pignolo Award for Aging Research, which is given by the University of Pennsylvania for an outstanding contribution to the field of biogerontology.
+Dena Dubal, MD, PhD, received the Pignolo Award for Aging Research, which is given by the University of Pennsylvania for an outstanding contribution to the field of biogerontology.

-Gil Rabinovici, MD and Bill Seeley, MD have been named as the recipients of the 2025 Potamkin Prize for Research in Pick’s, Alzheimer’s, and Related Diseases.
-The awarad is given by the American Academy of Neurology and American Brain Foundation in recognition of these scientists’ research in Alzheimer’s disease and related dementias.
+Gil Rabinovici, MD, and Bill Seeley, MD, have been named as the recipients of the 2025 Potamkin Prize for Research in Pick’s, Alzheimer’s, and Related Diseases.
+The award is given by the American Academy of Neurology and American Brain Foundation in recognition of these scientists’ research in Alzheimer’s disease and related dementias.

-Ann Poncelet, MD and Nicole Rosendale, MD have received the Department of Neurology’s Faculty Mentoring Award for oustanding contributions to faculty mentoring.
+Ann Poncelet, MD, and Nicole Rosendale, MD, have received the Department of Neurology’s Faculty Mentoring Award for outstanding contributions to faculty mentoring.
 They were honored at the annual Faculty Mentoring Event last month.

 Trainees